Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 public static void collectMessageInfo(final Map<String, Object> messageInfo)
 ```

-- *messageInfo* is a map which contains the delivery id, message id, and action type for a local or push notification which was interacted with.
-The delivery id and message id are extracted from the notification payload while the action type is inferred from the method in which the notification was interacted.
+- *messageInfo* is a map that contains the delivery ID, message ID, and action type for a local or push notification for which there were interactions.
+The delivery and message IDs are extracted from the notification payload.

+#### Java

 #### Example